By Renee Metzler

 - Mow lawn on Saturday.

 Finally, write down a small but appealing reward at the bottom of the chart.
+Some parents decide to not provide an allowance for completing chores.
+You will have to decide what’s best for your family when rewarding chores.

 STEP 4: FRAME & TRACK